 This is a small species in which, unusually for deer, the female is slightly larger than the male in both overall size and weight, a feature noted from birth in some populations.
 It is worth bearing in mind that much early data on this species was collected from specimens held at Whipsnade Zoo, and these appear to be considerably smaller than those found in the wild, up to 20% according to comparative data from Arnold Cooke and Lynne Farrell, even within the same county.
+Indeed, Raymond Chaplin has observed that while there's little, if any, difference in fawn size between park and wild animals, feral adults are typically heavier than those in parks.
 Additionally, some anecdotal information from stalkers suggests that farmland animals may grow larger and have a more robust appearance (in both body and tusk) than those in fenland/wetland habitat, largely through active stewardship by deer managers, but I know of no empirical study of this.
 Indeed, Cooke has previously observed that fenland bucks were generally larger than those on neighbouring farmland, theorising that fenland is a higher quality habitat than farmland for this species and the best territories were thus held by the fittest bucks.

 Size and weight